-6.3 Workers Representative Convention 1971 (No 135) Art 1-3 Workers' representatives in the undertaking shall enjoy effective protection against any act prejudicial to them, including dismissal, based on their status or activities as a workers' representative or on union membership or participation in union activities, in so farasthey actin conformity with existing laws or collective agreements or other jointly agreed arrangements.
-Non- discriminatio n and Equal Remuneration 6.1 ILO Convention 100 (1951) Equal Remuneration Art 1-3 Equal Remuneration for men and women for work of equal value.
-6.1 ILO Convention 111 (1958) Discrimination (Employment and Occupation) Art 1-2 Equality of opportunity and treatment in respect to employment and occupation; no discrimination on the basis of race, colour, sex, religion, political opinion, national extraction or social origin.
-6.1 UN Declaration on the Rights of Indigenous Peoples (2007) Articles 2, 8(e), 9, 15(2), 16(1), 21(2), 22, 24(1) 29(1), No discrimination based on origin or identity; free to express identity based on custom; special attention to and full protection of rights of indigenous women.
+Referenced Internati ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.3 Workers Representative Convention 1971 (No. 135) Art 1-3 Workers' representatives in the undertaking shall enjoy effective protection against any act prejudicial to them, including dismissal, based on their status or activities as a workers' representative or on union membership or participation in union activities, in so far as they act in conformity with existing laws or collective agreements or other jointly agreed arrangements.
+Non-discrim- ination and Equal Remunerati- on 6.1 ILO Convention No. 100 on Equal Remuneration (1975) Art 1-3 Equal Remuneration for men and women for work of equal value.

+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.1 ILO Convention No. 111 on Discrimination (Employment and Occupation) (1958) Art 1-2 Equality of opportunity and treatment in respect to employment and occupation; no discrimination on the basis of race, colour, sex, religion, political opinion, national extraction or social origin.
+6.1 UN Declaration on the Rights of Indigenous Peoples (2007) Articles 2, 8(e), 9, 15(2), 16(1), 21(2), 22, 24(1) 29(1), 46(3) No discrimination based on origin or identity; free to express identity based on custom; special attention to and full protection of rights of indigenous women.
+6.1 ILO Convention No. 156 on Workers with Family Responsibility (1981) Art 1-5, 7- 10 No discrimination of any form against a worker, whether male or female with responsibilities in relation to their dependent children, where such responsibilities restrict their possibilities of preparing for, entering, participating in or advancing in economic activity.